warmfire540/portfolio-ccc/README.md

 ## 🎨 Customization

 ### Changing Colors
-The primary color scheme can be modified in the `tailwind.config.ts` file:
+The primary color scheme can be modified in the `tailwind.config.js` file:

 ```js
 // Example: Change primary color to blue